 For many, this is going to be the most important part of picking between the two.
-What ebooks can you buy which is cheaper?
+Which ebooks can you buy and which is cheaper?
 Both have extensive libraries of content for starters.
-You can purchase ebooks, get free samples all of which can be downloaded directly from the store onto the ebook reader.
-Amazon has the larger of the two libraries but both have the newest titles and classics well covered in their respective store fronts.
+You can purchase ebooks and get free samples, all of which can be downloaded directly from the store onto the ebook reader.
+Amazon has the larger of the two libraries, but both have the newest titles and classics well covered in their respective store fronts.

-While newspapers and magazines don't seem as well suited to eReaders as they do on tablets, you can get a range of formatted versions as one-off purchase or on a monthly subscription.
-Newspapers are well represented on both although the Barnes & Noble store appears to feature a more comprehensive range of magazines.
+While newspapers and magazines don't seem as well suited to e-readers as they do on tablets, you can get a range of formatted versions as one-off purchases or on a monthly subscription.
+Newspapers are well represented on both, although the Barnes & Noble store appears to feature a more comprehensive range of magazines.

 When you venture into the stores, Barnes & Noble creates a more enticing place to explore.
-The new Popular List and Sales sections make it easier to discover new content and sections for books, newspapers and magazines are clearly highlighted.
-It's just a more straightforward place to purchase books than it is on the Kindle Store.
+The new Popular List and Sales sections make it easier to discover new content, and sections for books, newspapers and magazines are clearly highlighted.
+It's just a more straightforward place to purchase books than the Kindle Store.

 If pricing is where it will really matters most, the Kindle Store in general is cheaper.
 Books in the Barnes & Noble store can be as much as £2 to £3 more.
-It's roughly the same for magazines and newspapers for monthly and daily purchases but if you are looking for more affordable books, then the Paperwhite is the one.
+It's roughly the same for magazines and newspapers for monthly and daily purchases, but if you're looking for more affordable books, then the Paperwhite is the one.

 Winner: Kindle Paperwhite